okaltiok/Robust-snapshot-radio-SLAM/README.md

-The projects contains an implementation of the robust snapshot radio SLAM algorithm presented in [1].
+The project contains an implementation of the robust snapshot radio SLAM algorithm presented in [1].

 1. Download the project to your computer and run the main file which should produce the following result: